sampersand/blog/conversions.md

 p Integer.try_convert(MyInt.new) #=> 2
 ```

 In modern Ruby, these are rarely used, and you'd be excused for never remembering they existed.
-Unlike their `Kernel` brethren, these methods have consistent signatures (they all accept a single argument, and return `nil` if the argument is doesn't define their conversion methods).
+Unlike their `Kernel` brethren, these methods have consistent signatures (they all accept a single argument, and return `nil` if the argument doesn't define their conversion methods).

 | Class     | `try_convert` method |
 |:----------|----------------------|